Studies

 - Credit transfers will be processed according to the schedule (instructions below).

-Please take photos of your previous studies (e.g., transcript of records and degree certificate, if available) using your mobile phone.
+Please send documentation on your previous studies (e.g., transcript of records and degree certificate, if available).
 We require that you submit the following information for each course separately:

 - Credits